Weekly Advertiser.jpg

 Media

-Our firm’s principal, Patrick Smith, is the author of ‘It’s the Law’, a regular column in the Weekly Advertiser.
+Our firm’s principal, Patrick Smith, was the author of ‘It’s the Law’, formerly a regular column in the Weekly Advertiser.
 Below you will find links to some of these columns.

 'It's The Law' – Right to silence